Why is parameter averaging beneficial in SGD? An objective smoothing perspective: Related Literature and Discussion

 \paragraph{Step size and Minibatch.} SGD with a large step size often suffers from stochastic gradient noise and becomes unstable.
 This is the reason why we should take a smaller step size so that SGD converges.
 In this sense, the minibatching of stochastic gradients clearly plays the same role as the step size and sometimes brings additional gains.
 For instance, \citet{smith2017don} empirically demonstrated that the number of parameter updates can be reduced, maintaining the learning curves on both training and test datasets by increasing minibatch size instead of decreasing step size.
-We remark that our analysis can incorporate the minibatch by dividing $\sigma_1^2$ and $\sigma_2^2$ in Theorem \ref{thm:sgd} and \ref{thm:asgd} by the minibatch size, and we can see certain improvements of optimization accuracy as well.
-Then, both SGD and averaged SGD share the same dependency on the minibatch size and thus controlling step size seems more beneficial for parameter averaging.
+We remark that our analysis can incorporate the minibatch by dividing $\sigma_1^2$ and $\sigma_2^2$ in Proposition \ref{prop:sgd_upper_bound} and \ref{thm:asgd} by the minibatch size, and we can see certain improvements of optimization accuracy as well.

 \paragraph{Edge of Stability.} Recently, \citet{cohen2020gradient} showed the deterministic gradient descent for deep neural networks enters \text{Edge of Stability} phase.
 In the traditional optimization theory, the step size is set to be smaller than $1/L$ to ensure stable convergence and we also make such a restriction.
 On the other hand, the Edge of Stability phase appears when using a higher step size than $2/L$.
 In this phase, the training loss behaves non-monotonically and the sharpness finally stabilizes around $2/\eta$.
 This can be explained as follows \citep{lewkowycz2020large}; if the sharpness around the current parameter is large compared to the step size, then gradient descent cannot stay in such a region and goes to a flatter region that can accommodate the large step size.
 There are works \citep{pmlr-v162-arora22a,pmlr-v162-ahn22a} which attempted to rigorously justify the Edge of Stability phase.
 Interestingly, their analyses are based on a similar intuition to ours, but we consider a different regime of step sizes and a different factor (stochastic noise or larger step size than $2/L$) brings the implicit bias towards flat regions.
 We believe establishing a unified theory is interesting future research.